 EHB's one-star position in Shanghai's European contemporary bracket connects it to a broader conversation playing out across China's major dining cities.
 In Macau, Chef Tam's Seasons holds Michelin recognition within a different cuisine register; in Beijing, Xin Rong Ji (Xinyuan South Road) anchors the high-end Chinese contemporary category; further afield, Ru Yuan in Hangzhou and Xin Rong Ji in Chengdu represent how regional Chinese cities are building their own serious dining tiers.
 The European contemporary format, however, remains concentrated in Shanghai and Beijing, where the international diner base and resident expatriate population provide a more established market for the format.

-Internationally, the closest stylistic peer sets would include rooms like Zén in Singapore, which operates at the leading of Southeast Asia's European contemporary bracket, and Schwarzer Adler in Hall in Tirol, which represents the European source tradition.
+Internationally, the closest stylistic comparable venues would include rooms like Zén in Singapore, which operates at the top of Southeast Asia's European contemporary bracket, and Schwarzer Adler in Hall in Tirol, which represents the European source tradition.
 What distinguishes the Shanghai context is that European contemporary here is a minority format competing within a city that has extraordinary depth in Chinese cuisine at every price tier.
 The choice to eat a sequenced European menu in Shanghai is an active editorial decision by the diner, and the restaurants that hold Michelin recognition in this format have earned it within that demanding context.

 Planning the Visit